harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/brakeman-scanner-reference.md

 sidebar_position: 70
 ---

-You can scan your container images using [Brakeman](https://brakemanscanner.org/), free tool for scanning Ruby on Rails applications.
+You can scan your container images using [Brakeman](https://brakemanscanner.org/), a free tool for scanning Ruby on Rails applications.

 <!-- START step-palette-config ----------------------------------------------------------------------------- -->